 Don’t send it to the IRS.
 If the payor has its own withholding request form, use it instead.
 If a recipient doesn’t choose withholding, or if withholding is not enough, they can make quarterly estimated tax payments instead.

 This may be applicable to small business owner, high wage earners (prior to job loss) or freelancers whose income is variable but were able to collect Pandemic unemployment assistance (PUA) this year.

 How Will I Know How Much I Owe in Unemployment Taxes?

-In January 2021, unemployment benefit recipients should receive a Form 1099-G, Certain Government Payments from the state UI agency or department paying your unemployment benefits.
-The form will show the amount of unemployment compensation they received during 2020 in Box 1, and any federal income tax withheld in Box 4.
+This form will show the amount of unemployment compensation they received during the year in Box 1, and any federal income tax withheld in Box 4.
 Taxpayers report this information, along with their W-2 income, on their tax filing.